zephyrproject-rtos/zephyr/doc/kernel/services/interrupts.rst

 If :kconfig:option:`CONFIG_SHARED_IRQ_MAX_NUM_CLIENTS` is set to a value lower than 2 (current number of clients), a build error will be generated.

-If dynamic interrupts are enabled, c:func:`irq_connect_dynamic` will allow sharing interrupts during runtime.
+If dynamic interrupts are enabled, :c:func:`irq_connect_dynamic` will allow sharing interrupts during runtime.
 Exceeding the configured maximum number of allowed clients will result in a failed assertion.